 The IRS makes clear in final regulations that the health care premium tax credit calculation is unaffected by the personal exemption decrease to zero.

 The IRS finalized proposed regulations defining “qualifying relative” for tax years 2018–2025, in which the personal exemption amount is zero.

-The IRS issued per-diem rates for use in substantiating business expenses taxpayers incur while traveling away from home.
+The IRS issued the 2020-2021 per-diem rates for business travelers who incur expenses while traveling away from home.

 The IRS said that COVID-19 testing and diagnostics are not minimum essential coverage under a government-sponsored program and therefore do not disqualify taxpayers from taking the Sec.
 36B premium tax credit or Medicaid.

 The IRS issued guidance on the payroll tax deferral ordered by President Donald Trump on Aug.
 8. The notice requires employers to withhold deferred taxes during the period from Jan.
 1 to April 30, 2021.

 The IRS said it had launched its eagerly awaited program to accept Forms 1040-X, Amended U.S. Individual Income Tax Return, electronically.